keras-team/keras/docs/templates/preprocessing/image.md

         "th" mode means that the images should have shape `(samples, channels, width, height)`.
         It defaults to the `image_dim_ordering` value found in your Keras config file at `~/.keras/keras.json`.
-        If you never set it, then it will be "th".
+        If you never set it, then it will be "tf".

 - __Methods__:
     - __fit(X)__: Compute the internal data stats related to the data-dependent transformations, based on an array of sample data.